Performances

 Igor Stravinsky’s The Rite of Spring is a classical mainstay and a favorite of Utah Symphony music director Thierry Fischer, who has it back on the program this weekend at Abravanel Hall in a spot-on interpretation that again brings one of orchestral music’s default works to thrilling life.

-Fischer on Friday knew just what he wanted to cull from Stravinsky’s score, and the orchestra responded … Read More
+Fischer on Friday knew just what he wanted to cull from Stravinsky’s score, and the orchestra … Read More